Snapchat/KeyDB-docs/docs/config-file.md

 # Unix socket.
 #
 # Specify the path for the Unix socket that will be used to listen for
 # incoming connections.
-There is no default, so Redis will not listen
+There is no default, so KeyDB will not listen
 # on a unix socket when not specified.
 #
-# unixsocket /tmp/redis.sock
+# unixsocket /tmp/keydb.sock
 # unixsocketperm 700

 # Close the connection after a client is idle for N seconds (0 to disable)